By: Vivaldi Wealth Advisers Brian Quinn & Ilya Zlotnik

 6. Is my financial house in order?

 Finally, the beginning of the year is a great time to get your financial house in order.
 Using planning technology, your adviser can help you keep track of your accounts and net worth on a real time basis.
 Having this information available with the click of a button will help you and your financial adviser make the best decisions for your financial future.
 It will also relieve a lot of stress and guesswork when you have a clearer picture of where you are and where you are headed.

 2020 has affected everyone differently but it has dramatically affected everyone.
 Be sure you contact your financial adviser as soon as possible to get started.

 Don’t have a financial adviser?
 We can help!

 The information provided here is general and educational in nature and should not be construed as legal or tax advice.
-Vivaldi Capital Management, LLC does not provide legal or tax advice.
+Vivaldi Capital Management, LP does not provide legal or tax advice.
 Content provided relates to taxation at the federal level only.
 Charitable deductions at the federal level are available only if you itemize deductions.
 Rules and regulations regarding tax deductions for charitable giving vary at the state level, and laws of a specific state or laws relevant to a particular situation may affect the applicability, accuracy, or completeness of the information provided.
 As a result, Vivaldi cannot guarantee that such information is accurate, complete, or timely.
 Tax laws and regulations are complex and subject to change, and changes in them may have a material impact on pre- and/or after-tax results.
 Vivaldi makes no warranties with regard to such information or results obtained by its use.
 Vivaldi disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Always consult an attorney or tax professional regarding your specific legal or tax situation.